cjratcliff/ml-compiled/docs/optimizers.rst

 --------------
 Error surface
 --------------
 The surface obtained by plotting the weights of the network against the loss.
-For a linear network with a squared error function, the surface is a quadratic bowl.
+For a linear network with a squared loss function, the surface is a quadratic bowl.

 ----------------------------
 Exploding gradient problem